osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 }
 ```

+One just must not mention arbitrary tag name under the exclude_paths node, only valid tags are allowed.

+* `valid tags` - tags which are mentioned under `file_paths` node.
+                 E.g.  In the above example config `homes`, `etc` and `tmp` are termed as valid tags.
+* `invalid tags` - any other tag name apart from `homes`, `etc` and `tmp` are considered as invalid tags.

+**Note:** Invalid tags dropped silently, i.e. they don't have any effect on the events generated.

 ## Sample Event Output

 As file changes happen, events will appear in the [**file_events**](https://osquery.io/docs/tables/#file_events) table.
 During a file change event, the md5, sha1, and sha256 for the file will be calculated if possible.
 A sample event looks like this: